yenle2092/Project7_Machine_Learning/readme.md

 Please conduct EDA and descriptive analytics

 As soon as your dataset is ready, please start the research about your models.
 Please note, that each group member should research at least 1 model.
-BaggingClassifier
+1. BaggingClassifier
-MultinomialNB
+2. MultinomialNB
-Stacking
+3. Stacking
-RidgeClassifier
+4. RidgeClassifier

-Feature selection (if needed)
+Feature selection (21 feature selected)

 Implement your models on your data